zapabug/ZapSliggers/documentation/docs/testGameplay.md

 *   Two separate devices or browser profiles/windows.
 *   Two distinct Nostr accounts, accessible via NIP-07 extension or a NIP-46 compatible mobile signer (e.g., Amber) or bunker.
-*   Access to the running Klunkstr application on both instances.
+*   Access to the running Zapsliggers application on both instances.
 *   Know the `npub` or hex `pubkey` of the other player.

 **Test Procedure:**

-1.  **Login:** Both users log in to Klunkstr using the provided options (NIP-07 button, or NIP-46 button which triggers QR/deeplink).
+1.  **Login:** Both users log in to Zapsliggers using the provided options (NIP-07 button, or NIP-46 button which triggers QR/deeplink).
 Authentication is managed by the `useAuth` hook.
 2.  **Navigate to Lobby:** Both users navigate from the Main Menu (shown after successful login) to the Multiplayer Lobby.
 3.  **Initiate Challenge (User 1):**
     *   User 1 enters User 2's `npub` or hex `pubkey` into the input field in the "Challenge Players" section.